dreamcatcher-tech/network/Inbox/2025-08-24 1002 using codex cli with mcp servers.md

 so the real filesystem becomes the staging area. if we just intercept the read, then things can be virtual.

-then the chat goes into the filesystem
+then the chat goes into the filesystem for ui display ?  while running it shows a streaming version, and commits at the end of the task.

+agents flavoured differently can spawn off parallel agents, with different settings, since they're set for a particular task.
+Lightweight testing, investigating, theorizing, multi agent. agents can have different filesystem / repo access to draw on.d

 allow each user to auth loop with chatgpt.